demiaochen/Cat-Breed-Classification/submissions/Report/hw2.md

 #### Model Comparison

 One possible reason of why our VGG-13 got higher accuracy (88%) on the validation set in comparison to ResNet-18 (84%) was due to the additional layers on ResNet-18 it was more prone to overfitting as we can see on the diagram.
 A simpler implementation of ResNet with lower number of convolution layers is likely to have performed better.
+These results were a significant improvement to our starting point using a basic 3-layer convolutional network.

 Due to the higher validation set accuracy we decided to submit our VGG-13 implementation.
 Our unsubmitted ResNet-18 implementation can be found on this [Secret Gist on GitHub](https://gist.github.com/abraramin/81d4f0e2be95a5dea055581b6ebb5d56).